 If you’re looking for a picturesque and peaceful oasis amid the city bustle, head for Avenue Frochot, a timeless, privately-owned cul-de-sac with some gorgeous houses (scary fact: Number 1 is reputed to be a haunted house!).
 But there are other spots to take a stroll, like the delightful Place Gustave-Toudouze with its row of three little cafés, and Place Saint-Georges, one of the prettiest squares in Paris.
 And, right in the heart of the Nouvelle Athènes district, the terrace of the café at the Musée de la Vie Romantique is a secret gem: the perfect place for a quiet interlude.

 ‘SoPi’ is a shopper’s paradise.
 Fans of fashion, designer objects and interior decoration will be in seventh heaven here.
 Cult stores include Pigalle, one of the edgiest brands right now.
-Concept stores are big here, as elsewhere in Paris: like Sept Cinq, which focuses on objects and clothes by Paris-based designers: you can only get them here.
+Concept stores are big here, as elsewhere in Paris.
 Then there’s Mr. Fish, which stocks cool, handpicked designer desirables.

 Parisians love to meet up at their local bistro for a coffee in the morning or a drink in the evening – which sometimes turns into dinner.
 And Pigalle has any number of traditional eating places.
 Mansart, Lautrec and Sans Souci have the feel of old-fashioned cafés and brasseries.
 The bar-restaurant Artisan is a new-generation neighbourhood café: the perfect place to get together with friends.
 And if you’re looking for something slightly off-the-wall, try Chez Bouboule, a pétanque bar-restaurant – playing boules is the height of cool in Paris – where you can have a drink or a meal while lobbing your ball at the jack.
 Definitely different!